 Curable violations are minor offenses that you can allow your tenant to remedy first by sending out a notice.
 Examples include parking in an unauthorized area or having unauthorized pets or guests.
 For such violations, a landlord must serve the tenant with a seven day notice to Cure before proceeding to court.

 Incurable violations are more serious offenses.
-A landlord doesn’t have to give their tenant a chance to remedy them before asking them to vacate the property.
+A landlord doesn’t have to give their tenant notice to remedy them before asking them to vacate the property.
 Examples include excessive property damage or illegal activity at the rental unit.
 For such violations, a landlord must serve the tenant with a 7-Day Unconditional Quit Notice.

 Holdover Tenants